masterking32/MasterCryptoFarmBot/.github/ISSUE_TEMPLATE/bug_report.md

 - `start_windows.bat`
 - `using command line`

+**Did you install like wiki?**

+- Yes/No, If no, please install like wiki and check if the issue still exists.

 **Are you using the latest version of the software?**

-Yes/No, If no, please update to the latest version and check if the issue still exists.
+- Yes/No, If no, please update to the latest version and check if the issue still exists.

 **Additional context**
 Add any other context about the problem here.